-This option will copy the time from the Realtime clock on Witty Pi Mini to your Raspberry Pi system.
+This option will copy the time from the Realtime Clock on Witty Pi 2 to your Raspberry Pi system.
 This option should be used when you find the RTC time is correct while the system time is not.

-If you are running the GUI, you can click the button shown on the right to finish the same task.
+If you are running the GUI, you can click this button to finish the same task: